GoogleCloudPlatform/terraform-google-enterprise-genai/examples/genai-rag-multimodal/README.md

 Once all the requirements are set up, you can begin by running and adjusting the notebook step-by-step.

-To run the notebook, open the Google Cloud Console on Vertex AI Workbench, open jupyterlab and upload the notebook to it.
+To run the notebook, open the Google Cloud Console on Vertex AI Workbench, open jupyterlab and upload the notebook (`multimodal_rag_langchain.ipynb`) to it.